lotusf980/hello-world/README.md

-# hello-world
+# Hello-World
-in this repository we are creating a typescript file of hello world
+In this repository we are creating a typescript file of hello world